 \subsection{Results on the Hypercube}

 Consider the graph whose vertices are all the binary strings of length $n$, and there is an edge between a pair of vertices if they differ in exactly one bit; this graph is known as the hypercube.
 We denote by $\hycn{n}$ the oriented hypercube where edges are always directed toward the vertex with the greater number of ones.
-In Figure \ref{fig:hipercubo} we illustrate the oriented hypercube $\hycn{4}$.